 3. Home remodeling

-Furthermore, a personal loan is a good fit for people who don’t have equity in their home or don’t want to get a home equity line of credit or home equity loan.
-Unlike home equity products, personal loans often don’t require you to use your home as collateral.
-In that way, they are less risky.
+A personal loan is a good fit for people who don’t have equity in their home or don’t want to get a home equity line of credit or home equity loan.
+Unlike home equity products, personal loans often don’t require you to use your home as collateral since they’re unsecured.

 Takeaway: A personal loan can help you fund a home improvement project if you don’t have equity in your home and don’t want to borrow a secured loan.